bluehousegroup/silverstripe-data-object-version-viewer/README.md

 ## Usage

- - Extend `silverstripe-versioneddataobjects` to add a 'History' button to a Gridfield or Model Admin
+ - Extend `silverstripe-versioneddataobjects` to add a 'History' button to a GridField or ModelAdmin
  - View, revert to, and publish a previous versions of a data object

 ## Example code

 When required/installed via composer, this module will automatically extend [silverstripe-versioneddataobjects](https://github.com/heyday/silverstripe-versioneddataobjects).
 Simply follow the versioneddataobjects module's README to get up and running (code examples reproduced below).

-NOTE: As of right now, this module requires there to be a Model Admin set up for a class that you're trying to version-control.
+Note: To use this on a GridField, you must place the GridField in a tab on Root (as shown in the second code snippet below).

 ### Within your DataObject class